 The Osteopathic Practice Standards set out the standards that underpin osteopathic practice and include guidance to assist osteopaths in meeting them.
 The purpose of the standards is to ensure quality care for patients and to protect them from harm.
-These updated standards will come into effect from 1 September 2019, as by law the standards must be published one year before officially coming into effect.
+These standards came into effect from 1 September 2019.

 The standards are arranged under the following four themes:

 This theme sets out the standards relating to communication, the formation of effective patient partnerships, and consent.
 Patients should be at the centre of healthcare and should be given the information that they need in order to make informed choices about the care they receive.
 These standards support therapeutic relationships built on good communication, trust and confidence.

 All osteopaths must have the knowledge and skills to support their practice as primary healthcare professionals, and must maintain and develop these throughout their careers.
 They must always work within the limits of their skills and experience.
 The standards in this theme set out the requirements in this respect.

 Osteopaths must deliver high-quality and safe healthcare to patients.
 This theme sets out the standards in relation to the delivery of care, including evaluation and management approaches, record keeping, safeguarding of patients, and public health.

 Read theme C

 Osteopaths must act with honesty and integrity and uphold high standards

 of professional and personal conduct to ensure public trust and confidence in

 the profession.
 The standards in this theme deal with such issues and behaviours, including the establishment of clear professional boundaries with patients, the duty of candour, and the confidential management of patient information.
 These contribute to ensuring that trust is established and maintained within therapeutic relationships.